 So far, we have modeled trust in a linear fashion, but as proposed in section 2, trust may stand in a non-linear relation to the time until reform.
 To investigate possible non-linear effects, we first consider adding a quadratic trust term.
-In Table 4, model 5, the results imply an inverse u shape, but the positive-sloping segment is insignificant.
+12 In Table 4, model 5, the results imply an inverse u shape, but the positive-sloping segment is insignificant.
+13 effect from trust on duration is not solely driven by the combination of low trust and high inflation.

 However, we prefer another way of considering non-linearity: using a restricted cubic spline.
-This allows for a more flexible non-linear form than the mere addition of a quadratic trust term.
-With a restricted cubic spline, a continuous smooth function for trust is obtained: linear before the first knot, piecewise cubic polynomial between adjacent knots and linear again after the last knot.
-Modeling the non-linear effect of trust with a restricted cubic spline with three knots at the 10, 50 and 90 percentiles of the trust variable confirm the inverse u shape as well as its statistical significance - see model 6 in Table 4.
+14 With a restricted cubic spline, a continuous smooth function for trust is obtained: linear before the first knot, piecewise cubic polynomial between adjacent knots and linear again after the last knot.
+Modeling the non-linear effect of trust with a restricted cubic spline